RISE Treatment Room FAQs

 Please bring any imaging results (X-Rays, Ultrasound, CT scan, etc.).

-Our current cancelation window is at least 8-hours prior to your treatment.
+Our current cancellation window is at least 8-hours prior to your treatment.
 Please cancel your appointment or let us know if you are unable to attend within this time frame to avoid being charged 50% of your treatment cost.

 Treatment has generally been shown to be safe and effective during pregnancy.